All Episodes

 I can imagine.

-Can you imagine these people that are walking into doctors' offices now saying, Where's my free health care?
+Can you imagine these people that are walking into doctors' offices now saying, where's my free health care?

-Can you imagine when they walk in and they've got say what you've got tar a carpal tunnel, bilateral, and the doctor says, eh, not bad enough to do anything about yet.
+Can you imagine when they walk in and they've got, say, what you've got, a carpal tunnel, bilateral.

 But I can't work.

-I can't the chart says it's not bad enough.
+The chart says it's not bad enough.

 You don't have it bad enough for us to do anything about it.